formatjs/formatjs/website/docs/tooling/babel-plugin.md

 title: babel-plugin-react-intl
 ---

-Extracts string messages for translation from modules that use [React Intl](../react-intl.md).
+Process string messages for translation from modules that use [React Intl](../react-intl.md), specifically:

+- Parse and verify that messages are ICU-compliant w/o any syntax issues.
+- Remove `description` from message descriptor to save bytes since it isn't used at runtime.
+- Option to remove `defaultMessage` from message descriptor to save bytes since it isn't used at runtime.
+- Automatically inject message ID based on specific pattern.

 ## Installation